northstowekarate/northstowekarate.github.io/benefits-of-karate/index.md

 Karate classes are a great place to make friends and connect with others who share similar interests.
 The dojo environment is supportive and welcoming, helping everyone feel part of the team.

-Karate is more than a sport—it’s a way to grow physically, mentally, and socially.
+Karate is more than a sport - it’s a way to grow physically, mentally, and socially.
 Whether you're looking to stay fit, gain confidence, or be part of a positive community, karate has something to offer.